maiya-22/meta-tutor/README.md

 A question-answer site for tutorials.
 To set up:
 in terminal
 1) rails db:create
 2) rails db:migrate
-3) sign up three times, to create 3 different users
+(stop and sign up three times, to create 3 different users)
 4) rails db:seed

 (in progress)